 Summer Foods Simplified

-43. Wrap foil around the popsicle stick to catch sticky drippings.
+43. Poke the popsicle stick through a muffin liner to catch sticky drippings.

 48. Put out a snack spread mid-morning and let the kids graze.
 Think mini-charcuterie board.
 This will keep them from constantly asking you for a snack.